At the International Level

 - On 26 September, District Evangelist Imungana Malikana and District Elders Maliwa Lubinda Maliwa of Zambia and Alex Mvula Thosi Kachikhawu of Malawi are ordained Apostles at Luangwa Grounds in Kabwe by Chief Apostle Jean-Luc Schneider.

-- On 19 June, Bishops Paul Lefred Ng'ambi and Joseph Lasson Ntiza of Malawi and Christopher Kaluma, Moffat Chihana, Yakomba Yavwa, Fred Mwila, Jonas Kamwengo, and District Elder Robert Rabson Zulu (District Rector) all of Lusaka and Community Evangelist Davy Munkombwe (District Rector) of Mazabuka are ordained Apostles at Tennis Club in Mazabuka, Zambia by Chief Apostle Jean-Luc Schneider.
+- On 19 June, Bishops Paul Lefred Ng'ambi and Joseph Lasson Ntiza of Malawi and Christopher Kaluma (Kalomo), Moffat Chihana (Isoka), Yakomba Yavwa (Lusaka), Fred Mwila (Kabwe), Jonas Kamwengo (Kaoma), and District Elder Robert Rabson Zulu (District Rector - Lusaka) and Community Evangelist Davy Munkombwe (District Rector - Mazabuka) are ordained Apostles at Tennis Club in Mazabuka, Zambia by Chief Apostle Jean-Luc Schneider.

 - On 1 January, with the commission of the Chief Apostle Jean-Luc Schneider, District Apostle Kububa Soko retires Apostles Michael Muzuma Milupi, Remmie Mbiya Muyenga, Steven Lishebo Lindunda, Jacob Mwansa and Edwin Mweemba Kasamu at Kabanana Congregation in Lusaka.

-- On 8 Janaury, Bishops Michael Macha, Maeke Njunju and Obed Chisenga of Livingstone, Lusaka and Mansa, respecyively, and District Rector Rings Ndambo of Choma are ordained as Apostles in a service conducted by the Chief Apostle Jean-Luc Schneider in Nairobi, Kenya.
+- On 8 Janaury, Bishops Michael Macha, Maeke Njunju and Obed Chisenga of Livingstone, Lusaka and Mansa, respectively, and District Rector Rings Ndambo of Choma are ordained Apostles in a divine service conducted by the Chief Apostle Jean-Luc Schneider in Nairobi, Kenya.